Sunday morning, I will be appearing on Fox News Sunday with Chris Wallace.

 Do you have anywhere in your memory recalling or a recollection of this story or one similar to it?

-I do.
+Because I do.

-Yeah, Hillary said Trump's comments on Muslims are shocking, except he didn't make any.
+Now, the first take that you would have, yeah, Hillary said Trump's comments on Muslims are shocking, except he didn't make any.

-Uh more Mexicans are leaving than moving into the U.S., reversing the flow of a 50-year mass migration, according to a study published yesterday by the Pew Research Center.
+Anyway, more Mexicans are leaving than moving into the U.S., reversing the flow of a 50-year mass migration, according to a study published yesterday by the Pew Research Center.

 And this theoretically is bad news to the Democrats.

-Oh my God, it's horrible news to the Democrats.
+Oh, my God, it's horrible news to the Democrats.

-They're not self-deporting even.
+They're not as self-deporting even.

 But is it true?